Buttons are used as part of larger components or patterns in a UI, they follow a specific

 Primary actions such as moving forward ('Continue' or 'Accept') should use a high emphasis contained button, while going backwards ('Back', ' Cancel', or 'Delete') is considered a less-pronounced action and should use the text button.

 Aim to always have only one primary action on each section of the page.
 Other important actions should use the outline button.
-See Hierarchy for more guidelines on this.
+See

 Do